 If there is no will, there are rules for deciding who will inherit the estate.
 It depends on the deceased's personal circumstances.

-The amounts shown below are appropriate in Northern Ireland for deaths on or after 1 January 2008.
+The amounts shown below are for Northern Ireland deaths on or after 1 January 2008.

-The husband, wife or civil partner won't automatically get everything although they will receive:
+If the deceased had an estate worth over £250,000, then the husband, wife or civil partner won't automatically get everything.
+They will receive: